About the ‘Rambles Journal’

-From simply posting the odd photograph around email, since 2012 the ‘Rambles Journal’ has grown to document more elements of my time spent outdoors; from documenting our local ancient sites, to monitoring the construction of HS2.
+From simply posting the odd photograph around email, since 2012 the ‘Rambles Journal’ has grown to document more elements of my time spent outdoors.
+From creating a guide to our local ancient sites, to monitoring the construction of HS2.

 In these pages I reflect upon some of the deeper motivations behind that; as well as tackling some of the most politically sensitive issues such as, “what or where is Banburyshire?”